guardian/frontend/docs/embeds.md

 Applications MUST BE monitored and named contact.

-Embed code MUST provide it's own stats.
+Embed code MUST provide its own stats.

 # QA